Reiney4/Bot-Battlr-/README.md

 * Authors info

 # DESCRIPTION
-The Bot-Battlr  mini  web app fetches data from an API and dynamically manipulates the DOM to display a list of bots.It contains a bot collection to add new transactions.
-However, the transaction does not have to be persisted to the backend.
+The Bot-Battlr  mini  web app fetches data from an API and dynamically manipulates the DOM to display a list of bots.
+It contains a bot collection and a bot army where a user can add or delete a bot to the bot army.
-It also contains a search button that filter transactions matching the description searched.
+It also contains a botSpecs with react-icons  and a user can ch1    ``

 # Installation process